layer-pack/layer-pack-samples/readme.md

 - 1 package with some api service, inheriting the core
 - 1 package with some www service, inheriting the core

-To test go in the [samples/wp5-multiple-endpoints](samples/wp5-multiple-endpoints) package and exec :
+To test go in the [samples/wp5-multiple-endpoints](samples/wp5-multiple-endpoints) package and check the readme

-    npm i
-    npm run start-dev

 ### [app-with-minimal-boilerplate](samples/app-with-minimal-boilerplate)